School Start-Up Guidelines - 2019-2020

 For more information about Synergy, please visit the Synergy Resources page to access quick reference guides and other helpful resources.

-If at any time there are questions about how to fill out the form or policies around cellular services, please email to email@example.com.
+Employees can request a District-issued cell phone or hotspot for professional use.
+More information on how to request a cell phone and policies around cellular services can be found here.
+If at any time there are questions about how to fill out the form or policies around cellular services, please email email@example.com.

 School Technology Resources

-The PPS “School Technology Resource Team” (STRT) provides oversight in the receipt, refurbishment, repurposing, prioritization, and deployment of donated and reclaimed technology equipment.
+The PPS “School Technology Resource Team” ( STRT) provides oversight in the receipt, refurbishment, repurposing, prioritization, and deployment of donated and reclaimed technology equipment.
 This includes instructional, student, staff, classroom, and computer lab technology assets.
-Please contact the IT Service Desk to report non-functioning equipment and to request updates to computer labs and other school technology.
+Please contact the Service Desk to report non-functioning equipment and to request updates to computer labs and other school technology.

 Pickup and recycling of obsolete computer equipment can be requested here.
-If you are unsure whether older equipment is still usable, you can contact the IT Service Desk.
+If you are unsure whether older equipment is still usable, please contact the Service Desk.

 Computer Equipment Donation Process